parallelcodefoundry/ParEval-Repo/data/XSBench/naive-gemini-cuda-to-kokkos/output-2/interactions/README.md.txt

 ```bash
 ./XSBench
 ```
-For non-default settings, XSBench supports the following command line options (refer to `io.cpp` for details):
+For non-default settings, XSBench supports the following command line options (the exact parsing might need adjustment in the `io.cpp` file for Kokkos):

 | Argument    |Description | Options     | Default
 |-------------|------------|---------------|------------|